ahuacate/nas-hardmetal/README.md

 6. Group Speed Limit Setting
     * `default`

-### 2.2 Create "privatelab" user group
+### 2.03 Create "privatelab" user group
-This is a user group for your private and personal data.
+This is a user group for your private, personal and strictly confidential data.

 To create a new group log in to the Synology WebGUI interface and:
 1. Open `Control Panel` > `Group` > `Create`